3 Nutrition Secrets for Clear and Brighter Looking Skin

 A few ideal skin supportive green smoothie ingredients include:

-Such as watercress, spinach and swiss chard.
+Leafy greens such as watercress, spinach and swiss chard.
 Algae such as chlorella or spirulina.
-Fruit such as bananas, apples, pears, lemon or lime.
-Chia seeds and flax (as they contain traces of selenium.
+Fruit such as bananas, berries, apples, pears, lemons or limes.
+Chia seeds and flax (as they contain traces of selenium and are rich in fiber).
 Drinking a green smoothie first thing in the morning on an empty stomach is recommended, as the nutrients are better digested and absorbed without being combined with other foods.

 2. Vitamin C